 \section{Varadhan's formula for graphons}

 In the following sections, we will gradually build up to a pointwise distance on the unit interval induced by a graphon $W$.
 We will first need to determine conditions to obtain a well-defined distance.
 For a finite graph, the shortest path-distance is only well-defined if the graph is connected.
-In section \ref{sec:graphon-connectedness}, we will study the equivalent notion for graphons.
+We will study the equivalent notion for graphons in Section \ref{sec:graphon-connectedness}.

-Once this point has been achieved, we will use theorem \ref{thm:keller} in section \ref{sec:graphon-heat} to obtain a positive symmetric function $\delta_W$ on pairs of subsets in $\frakM$.
+Once this point has been achieved, we will use Theorem \ref{thm:keller} in Section \ref{sec:graphon-heat} to obtain a positive symmetric function $\delta_W$ on pairs of subsets in $\frakM$.
 This function is not a metric on $\frakM$, except when restricting its domain to members of a measurable partition.
-Finally, in section \ref{sec:varadhan-pointwise}, we will arrive at a metric $\overline{\delta}_W$ on $[0,1]$ by taking the limit of $\delta_W$ on nested neighbourhoods of the points.
+Finally, in Section \ref{sec:varadhan-pointwise}, we will arrive at a metric $\overline{\delta}_W$ on $[0,1]$ by taking the limit of $\delta_W$ on nested neighbourhoods of the points.
 The main result of that section will provide a characterization of $\overline{\delta}_W$ in terms of the supports of composition powers of $W$.